BOJ's Kuroda pledges prolonged stimulus but signals no immediate action

 "If the currency moves reflect economic and financial fundamentals, they should be positive, not negative, for the economy.
 But fundamentals themselves fluctuate, so it's important to take this into account," he said on Tuesday.

-As widely expected, the BOJ maintained its pledge of increasing base money, or cash and deposits at the central bank, at an annual pace of 60-70 trillion yen ($547-$638 billion) via purchases of government bonds and risky assets.
+As widely expected, the BOJ maintained its pledge of increasing base money, or cash and deposits at the central bank, at an annual pace of 60-70 trillion yen (342.90 to 400.05 billion pounds) via purchases of government bonds and risky assets.

 The central bank maintained its view the world's third largest economy continues to recover moderately as a trend.
 But it offered a bleaker view on factory output, saying it was "weakening" as a slump in demand after a sales tax hike in April left auto and electronic makers with a huge pile of inventory.